Mariners Sunday mailbag: How does Kyle Seager’s hot streak impact his chances of being traded?

 He should start the season in High A Modesto and finish next season with Class AA Arkansas.
 If he stays healthy and stays productive, he should be with Class AAA Tacoma by midseason of 2021 and perhaps a call-up at the end of the season.
 It’s fair to put a projection of 2022 for him to take a full-time spot.
 But remember he’d only be 21 years old.

 I don’t think you are going to see that happen.
-The fences were already moved in, so I doubt they will be moved back, though if it took out the cesspool of White Claw and Axe Body spray that is The ‘Pen, well I’d be all for it.
+The fences were already moved in, so I doubt they will be moved back, though if it took out the cesspool of White Claw and Axe Body spray that is The ‘Pen, well, I’d be all for it.

 Building your team only on your home field is kind of limiting since you have to play 81 games away from it with most of those parks being vastly different to the park you want to build.